-Lukewarm herbal oils are poured into a cap fitted on the head and stagnated for a prescribed time according to patient’s condition.
+Lukewarm herbal oils are poured into a cap fitted on the head and stagnated for a prescribed time according to the patient’s condition.
 The time duration is 30-45minutes.

 Indication: Facial Paralysis, dryness of nostrils, mouth & throat, severe headaches, burning sensation of head & other Vata-borne Diseases, Hairfall, Thinning and greying of Hair etc.

-For this, specially prepared warm medicated oil is kept over the lower back within herbal paste boundary.
+For this, specially prepared warm medicated oil is kept over the lower back within the herbal paste boundary.
 The time duration is 20-30min per session.